About Paramotor Training

 Well, that’s really up to you, your commitment, your time, your development, and the weather.
 You, however, can train as much as you like, most days during Phase 1.
 On average, training takes about 14 days (Phase 1 and Phase 2).
 These are good weather days, not days in a row.
 If training takes more time or less time, that’s okay as well.
 We understand that people develop at different rates.
 We also understand that students have jobs, have family commitments, and are working at their own pace and with their own schedule.

 Yes, we sell gear.
-And if you decide to buy a paramotor and glider from us (before, during or after training) you get a free month of training or we give you $500 back.
-If, however, you just want to buy a glider or paramotor (before, during or after training), we give you $250 back.
-Money back is tuition reimbursement.
-New gear (paramotor and glider) has a starting price of $8500 (around $5500 for a new paramotor and around $3000 for a new glider).
+New gear (paramotor and glider) has a starting price of $10,000 (around $6500 for a new paramotor and around $3500 for a new glider).
 We sell a variety of gear—Parajet, Miniplane, Fly Products, Ozone, BGD, Flow and more.

 What Happens After Training or if Something Happens in Life?

-At the end of training or if you need to take a break from training (yes, that is fine as well), a lack of payment moves you from an active student to a passive student.
+If you need to take a break from training, no worries.
 As a passive student, you are always able to schedule future instruction in Phase 1, Phase 2 or Phase 3 (availability dependent).
-Of course, if you are having issues with gear purchased through us, you can always get support from us.
-No matter if you are a passive student or an active student (in Phase 1, 2 or 3) if you ever have an issue, we want to hear from you.
+Of course, if you are having issues with gear purchased through us, you can always get support from us--we want to hear from you.

 How Do I Sign up?